 The benefit of VPS is that you pay for what you need (and don’t pay for what you don’t need).
 VPS servers are also able to handle high traffic periods by giving you extra resources (Ex. if a post on your website goes viral.
 The downside of VPS is that you are essentially on a shared hosting network, and as a result your website can be affected by other websites on your network.

 And of course there are ways to save on VPS Hosting as well.
-We found a pretty good resource for myhosting.com coupon codes as well (myhosting.com is one of the most popular VPS Hosts).
+We found a pretty good resource for a media temple coupon code as well (Media Temple is one of the most popular VPS Hosts).

 Dedicated and Managed Hosting are very similar so we’ll put them into the same category.
 Dedicated hosting means you have one server entirely dedicated to your website.
 No one else is on there to cramp your style.
 All the memory, CPU, and bandwidth is entirely devoted to your website.
 You can choose how powerful your server is, what operating system to use (Linux or Windows), and when to do updates.